Lorenzo Crisetig: Youth career

 Born in Cividale del Friuli, Crisetig started his career with local club Audace San Leonardo.
 In the next season he left for Donatello, located in the city of Udine.
-At age of 14 he was signed by Internazionale.
+Aged 14 he was signed by Inter Milan.
 Crisetig played for Giovanissimi Nazionali under-15 team In 2007–08 and Allievi Nazionali under-17 team in 2008–09 season.
 He was picked by Italy U-17 team in 2009 as one of the youngest players, which the team mainly consist of born 1992.

 In August 2009 he played for the first team in a friendly match.
 Soon after, he received his first Italy U-21 team.
 That season he also promoted to the Primavera under-20 team.
 He also picked by José Mourinho in another friendly, mid of international break.
 In January 2010 he received his first competitive call-up, but did not play.
 Mourinho also made several call-up after that match.
 In May 2010 he also returned to Allievi Nazionali team, reached quarter-finals.
 He also won the experimental UEFA U18 Challenge against Bayern Munich U19 on 19 May, with Inter U19 (which 1990 born player of the Primavera did not play).

 In the next season, he was named as one of the club youth product (List B) in 2010 UEFA Super Cup (but did not receive call-up).
 On 11 August, he made his Italy U-21 debut as the youngest player in history at the time.
 Under Rafael Benítez, he also received call-up to the first team; Benítez's successor, Leonardo, also picked Crisetig but he failed to make debut.
 Crisetig won 2011 Torneo di Viareggio with the Primavera.